ahmvdev/jobfinder/README.md

 # JobFinder App

-JobFinder is a full-stack application designed to help users find job listings efficiently.
+JobFinder is an application designed to help users find job listings efficiently.
 The project utilizes React Native for the front-end and Django for the back-end.

 ## Getting Started